-Fast-forward nine years later, and McGee and her husband now helm Studio McGee, a multifaceted, multiplatform design studio that currently employs 76 people.
+Fast-forward 10 years, and McGee and her husband now helm Studio McGee, a multifaceted, multiplatform design studio that currently employs more than 70 people.
 Though she sees herself as a designer first, blogger second, it’s her approachability—along with a carefully sharpened signature style—that has made her a household name in the interior design world.
-In an industry that can frequently be quite secretive about sharing tips and sources, McGee is a refreshingly open book.
+In an industry that can frequently be secretive about sharing tips and sources, McGee is a refreshingly open book.

-Designer, blogger, shop owner, and mother of two: McGee is the quintessential millennial design star.
-We spoke with her to learn about how she’s making it, what her day-to-day looks like, and—for any interested parties—what she looks for in a résumé.
+Designer, blogger, shop owner, mother of two: McGee is the quintessential millennial design star.
+We spoke with her to learn how she made it, what her day-to-day is like, and—for any interested parties—what she looks for in a résumé.

 Yes and no. I’ve always loved and appreciated design; my mom was the same way, and I think I just took cues from her.
 But I can’t draw!
 So when I went to college, I studied communications instead, which has ended up serving me well in business—but I couldn’t get rid of that itch to design.
 My dorm room, our first apartment…I did what I could.
-Then we bought our first home, in Orange County, and we started renovating it.
-I couldn’t get enough of researching [design].
+Then we bought our first home and started renovating it.

-I signed up for a couple of classes at a community college by our house.
-I don’t have my degree, but I took a couple of years of interior design classes, picking the ones I thought were going to help me build my confidence and understanding of the more technical aspects of the design world.
-While I was doing that, I was renovating my house and posting pictures on Instagram.
+I don’t have a degree, but I took a couple of years’ worth of interior design classes at a community college by our house, picking the ones I thought were going to help me build confidence and understand the more technical aspects of that world.

-Eventually, we got to a time in our lives when we had to make lemonade.
+Eventually, we got to a time in our lives when we had to make lemonade out of lemons.
 Syd had been working with his brother and decided to leave, so we had this year of fumbling where I took up every design project I possibly could, which gave me a lot more content to work with.
-We [ended up asking ourselves], why are we not doing this together?
-We sold our home in California, moved to Utah, and in 2013, we announced Studio McGee.
+We ended up asking ourselves, why are we not doing this together?
+We sold our home in California, moved to Utah, and in 2013 announced Studio McGee.

 What were the early days like?